Don’t log on: how to switch off during parental leave

-Many expectant parents worry that they will find it hard to leave work behind once they go on parental leave.
+Many expectant parents worry that they will find it hard to leave work behind and switch off during parental leave.
 Rest assured, once the baby comes along, for most people, these worries do fade into insignificance!

 However, with many expectant mums taking several weeks off before the baby actually arrives, this period of transition from the role of professional to parent, is a golden opportunity.
 However, do we use this ‘golden time’ effectively?
 There is definitely a temptation to keep working during this time, but here are 3 reasons why you shouldn’t log back on: